 How can we remember more of what we learn?

 Below are the most important principles and strategies I’ve distilled from a variety of sources over the years.
 I’ve given each a tidy little name by which you can remember them.
 Just remember the first letter of each word and it will help you S-E-A-R information into your memory ;-)

 These principles have helped me remember and absorb more of what I learn.
 I hope they help you too.

 PRINCIPLE 1: STRUCTURE

-Virtually any information can be structured in at least one of the following five ways (thanks to Jim Kwik for this list).
+In order to learn more effectively and efficiently, you need to uncover the structure by which information is organized.
+Often, this structure is not explicitly stated so you may have to figure it out yourself.
+Virtually all information can be structured in at least one of the following five ways (thanks to Jim Kwik for this mnemonic device).